Bandock/bandchip_assembler/docs/Manual.md

 |DB|Data byte, which can be used to specify byte data.|
 |DW|Data word, which can be used to specify word data.
 It is in big-endian form.|

+## Comment Support
+Comments are supported by the use of semicolons.

 ## Label Support
 This assembler has support for global labels.
 Support for local labels may get added in the future.
 Global labels are in the following form:
 ```